European leaders discuss migration and Ukraine at a UK summit as concern grows about direction of US

 He told fellow leaders that under his government, the U.K. would be “a friend and a partner, ready to work with you — not part of the European Union, but very much part of Europe."

-He said that under him, “we will never withdraw from the European Convention on Human Rights” — something the previous Conservative U.K. government had flirted with, to the alarm of the U.K.'s European allies.
+He promised “we will never withdraw from the European Convention on Human Rights” — something the previous Conservative U.K. government had flirted with, to the alarm of the U.K.'s European allies.

 The U.K. plans to work more closely with the European police agency Europol against people smuggling, part of measures to beef up border security following Starmer's decision to scrap the Conservatives' contentious and unrealized plan to send migrants arriving in the U.K. by boat on a one-way trip to Rwanda.

-Starmer urged European nations to cooperate against “the vile trade of people smuggling."
+Starmer called the Rwanda plan a “gimmick” and urged European nations to cooperate against “the vile trade of people smuggling."

 “Let’s be frank -- ‘challenge’ is the wrong word,” he said.
 “It is now, I think, a crisis.
 We must combine our resources, share intelligence, share tactics, shut down the smuggling routes and smash the gangs.”